tieguy/innovators-patent-agreement/innovators-patent-agreement.md

 ### INNOVATOR’S PATENT AGREEMENT (IPA), Version 1.0

-This innovator's patent agreement is made between the person(s) named below (collectively referred to as “Inventors”) and [COMPANY NAME], a [STATE OF INCORPORATION] corporation (“Company”).
+This innovator's patent agreement is dated [DATE] and is made between the person(s) named below (collectively referred to as “Inventors”) and [COMPANY NAME], a [STATE OF INCORPORATION] corporation (“Company”).

 WHEREAS the Inventors have invented certain patentable subject matter which they desire to assign to the Company;